Littering & Dog Foul

 A Fixed Penalty Notice (FPN) is a penalty payment for committing an environmental crime.
 There are no formal grounds of appeal against an FPN; it is an invitation for you to discharge your liability to prosecution.

-Our Environmental Enforcement Officers, from our strategic partner Local Authority Support (LAS), will continue to issue fixed penalty notices to individuals caught committing environmental crimes.
-Once the FPN is paid, this stops the penalty from progressing to a registered fine or conviction in some circumstances.
+Our Environmental Enforcement Officers, from our strategic partner Local Authority Support (LAS), will continue to issue Fixed Penalty Notices to individuals caught committing environmental crimes.
+Paying the FPN stops the penalty from progressing to a registered fine or conviction in some circumstances.

-Our team of Environmental Enforcement Officers will be wearing Body Worn Cameras, which will only be switched on when approaching people to issue fines and record conversations.
-The Officers will also let people know that they are being recorded.
+Our team of Environmental Enforcement Officers wear Body Worn Cameras, which will only be switched on when approaching people to issue fines and record conversations.
+The Officers also advise people that they are being recorded.

 Environmental crimes that can receive an FPN

 - Dropping litter anywhere is an offence.
 Litter is everything from food packaging to cigarette butts, chewing gum and bags of rubbish left out on the backstreet.